LazyTitan33/CTF-Writeups/Huntress-CTF-2023/Week3/Misc/Operation_Eradication.md

 The provided file looks like a configuration file:
 ![image](https://github.com/LazyTitan33/CTF-Writeups/assets/80063008/1dd6c000-bb6e-4060-ab31-841092487e30)

-We start by googling around to see if we can find what is a configuration file for:
+We start by googling around to see if we can find what it is a configuration file for:
 ![image](https://github.com/LazyTitan33/CTF-Writeups/assets/80063008/fba257f6-9548-428e-b5d0-9d4ed340c0d0)

 The first search result mentiones exactly the documentation that we need.
 It seems it is a configuration file for `rclone:`